Verifying Validator Data

 and will revert the transaction if unsuccessful.

-could be valid but the data returned could be the result of a man-in-the-middle attack on the endpoint such that the validator data returned correspond to validators not created by Figment.
+could be valid but the data returned could be the result of a man-in-the-middle attack on the endpoint such that the validator data and signature returned correspond to validators not created by Figment.
 Depositing to such a validator would mean you/Figment could not exit it, effectively burning the deposited ETH.

 The figment_signature